11/7/2024

 Noelle Farris

-Good morning and thank you for joining Dynatrace's Second Quarter Fiscal 2025 earnings conference call.
+Good morning.
+And thank you for joining Dynatrace's second quarter fiscal 2025 earnings conference call.
 Joining me today are Rick McConnell, Chief Executive Officer, and Jim Benson, Chief Financial Officer.
 Before we get started, please note that today's comments include forward-looking statements, such as statements regarding revenue, earnings guidance, and economic conditions.
-Actual results may differ materially from our expectations due to a number of risk factors and uncertainties discussed in Dynatrace's SEC filings, including our most recent quarterly report on Form 10Q that we filed earlier today.
-The forward-looking statements contained in this call represent the company's views on November 7, 2024.
+Actual results may differ materially from our expectations due to a number of risk factors and uncertainties discussed in Dynatrace's SEC filings, including our most recent quarterly report on Form 10-Q that we filed earlier today.
+The forward-looking statements contained in this call represent the company's views on November 7th, 2024.
 We assume no obligation to update these statements as a result of new information, future events, or circumstances.
 Unless otherwise noted, the growth rates we discussed today are non-GAAP, reflecting constant currency growth, and per share amounts are on a diluted basis.
 We will also discuss other non-GAAP financial measures on today's call.
 To see reconciliations between non-GAAP and GAAP measures, please refer to today's earnings press release and supplemental presentation, which are both posted in the financial results section of our IR website.
-And with that, let me turn the call over to our Chief Executive Officer, Rick McConnell.
+And with that, Let me turn the call over to our Chief Executive Officer, Rick McConnell.

 speaker